A "supernormal" partition statistic: Introduction: the supernorm statistic on partitions

+Throughout this paper, we shall use the term ``supernormal'' in the sense ``pertaining to the supernorm''.

-The supernorm induces a natural isomorphism between partitions and prime factorizations that can be observed immediately from the dual lattices in Figure \ref{figure1}.
-Following Andrews (see \cite{A88}, Ch.
-8), for a partition $\lambda$ written in the classical ``multiplicity superscript'' notation where only finitely many $m_i\geq 0$ are nonzero, note that the sequence of multiplicities $(m_1,m_2,m_3,\dots)$ associated to the parts is an element of the partially ordered set $\bigoplus_{i\geq 1} \mathbb{N}$, the set of sequences of non-negative integers where only finitely many terms are nonzero.
+The ``supernormal'' isomorphism between partitions in $\mathcal P$ and prime factorizations in $\mathbb N$ can be observed immediately from the two lattices in Figure \ref{figure1}.
+Note that the sequence of multiplicities $(m_1,m_2,m_3,\dots)$ associated to the parts of $\lambda = \left<1^{m_1}, 2^{m_2}, 3^{m_3},\dots, i^{m_i},\dots \right>$ is an element of the partially ordered set $\bigoplus_{i\geq 1} \mathbb{N}$, the set of sequences of non-negative integers where only finitely many terms are nonzero.
 One can establish a partial ordering on the multiplicities by taking $(m_1,m_2,\ldots)\leq (n_1,n_2,\ldots)$ if and only if $m_i\leq n_i$ for every $i\geq 1$.
 Thus we can form a lattice from the set $\mathcal P$ where the ordering is multiset inclusion (partition divisibility in the sense of \cite{Robert_bracket}); this is a key insight of Andrews' theory of partition ideals.

-This partition lattice is then isomorphic to the lattice of the positive integers ordered by divisibility; the supernorm map $\widehat{N}:\mathcal P\to \mathbb N$, which is clearly reversible, gives the isomorphism explicitly.\footnote{The second author presented a preliminary overview of these ideas and Fig. \ref{figure1} at \cite{MAAIM}.} Morally speaking, the lattice bijection of Figure \ref{figure1} unifies the map of Alladi-Erd\H{o}s on partitions into prime parts \cite{AE77}, the lattice-theoretic backdrop of Andrews' theory of partition ideals \cite{A88}, and aspects of the additive-multiplicative theory in \cite{Robert_bracket}.\footnote{Table \ref{table1} lists some of the isomorphism relations explicitly.}
+This partition lattice is then isomorphic to the lattice of the positive integers ordered by divisibility. \footnote{The second author presented a preliminary overview of Fig. \ref{figure1} at \cite{MAAIM}.} The lattice bijection visible in Figure \ref{figure1} unifies the map of Alladi-Erd\H{o}s on partitions into prime parts \cite{AE77}, the lattice-theoretic backdrop of Andrews' theory of partition ideals \cite{A88}, and aspects of the additive-multiplicative theory in \cite{Robert_bracket}.

-One immediate point comes to mind when considering the isomorphism between $\mathcal P$ and $\mathbb N$ in Figure \ref{figure1}: {\it classical bijections between special subsets of partitions imply analogous bijections between subsets of natural numbers}.

-For example, partition conjugation gives a bijection between partitions of {\it length} $k$ and partitions with {\it largest part} $k$.
-Within the set $\mathbb N$, since $\widehat{N}$ maps parts of partitions to indices of prime factors, this bijection induces a bijection between classes of integers with restricted prime factorizations.

-\begin{example} There is a natural bijection between integers with $k\geq 1$ prime factors including repetition, and integers whose largest prime factor is $p_k$ (the $k$th prime).
-Furthermore, among the integers whose prime factors' indices sum to fixed $n\geq 1$, the number of integers with $k$ prime factors is equal to the number of integers with largest prime factor $p_k$. \end{example}

-\begin{remark} Note that the sum of indices $\sum_{p|n}\operatorname{idx}(p)$ of the prime factors of integer $n$, including repetition, is analogous to partition size in this context. \end{remark} Similarly, the bijection of Euler between partitions into {\it distinct parts} and partitions into {\it odd parts} induces another obscure fact about integers.